muralimanohar2002/Chatting-App/README.md

 ## How to run the app
 1. Either fork or clone the repository and open the folder using Android Studio
-2. Install all the dependencies
-3. Go to 'Build' and select 'Build APKs'
+2. Go to 'Build' and select 'Build APKs'
-4. Copy the apk over your local device and run the setup
+3. Copy the apk over your local device and run the setup

 ## Features
 1. Sends text as well as JPEG messages over the server to interact with different people